derekmc/cookiejar/README.md

 There may also be a daemon program written to handle scheduled backups and batching of account transactions.
 (TODO, maybe)

+## Prototype TODO

+Figure out how to use the python file as a "shell" program: Do we want to bundle and/or amalgamate it into a single file?

 # Client and Server Functions